ktylzanowski/rental/README.md

 # Rental
 Rental django-project for University subject.
 An internet application for renting books, movies, and music CDs online.
 It allows browsing through catalogs, renting available items, making payments, viewing statistics, making returns, and managing user accounts.
+In addition, the functionality of automatic e-mails and checking return dates using celery and redis.
+It was written based on django class-based-view, postgresql, celery, redis, django-polymorphic.

 # Requirements
 amqp==5.1.1